bgveenstra/cs-lessons/computer-architecture.md

 1. What is a "scripting lanauage"?
 Give an example.

 1. What do we mean by "high-level" and "low-level" languages?
 Give an example of each.

+1. How many values can you represent with one bit?
+One decimal digit?
+One letter?

+1. How many values can you represent with a sequence of eight bits?
+How about with a sequence of eight letters?